moonstripe/introduction-to-programming-language/README.md

 - Monday, January 9th: Introduction to Programming Language

-  Covering the absolute basics of why we program, this class is focused on understanding what programming languages are.
+  Covering the absolute basics of how we talk to machines, this class is focused on understanding what programming languages are.

   - [Repository](https://github.com/moonstripe/introduction-to-programming-language/tree/main/00_introduction_to_programming_language)
   - [Slides](https://docs.google.com/presentation/d/17hKLh53A_JLE-Zls40YYiY5OMow2mZ_8xBmXz_6A4iI/edit?usp=sharing)